S-0963

 Plain Language

-The Attorney General is authorized to promulgate implementing rules covering developer documentation, notice and disclosure requirements, risk management program content, impact assessment content, rebuttable presumption criteria, and affirmative defense requirements.
-This is a delegation of rulemaking authority and creates no independent compliance obligation for developers or deployers.
+This provision authorizes the Attorney General to adopt rules implementing and enforcing the chapter, covering developer documentation requirements, notice and disclosure formats, risk management program content, impact assessment requirements, rebuttable presumption criteria, and the affirmative defense framework.
+It creates no independent compliance obligation on developers or deployers — it is a delegation of rulemaking authority.

 Statutory Text